Liverpool's Premier League title triumph in 2019/20 was the culmination of five years of outstanding work from Jurgen Klopp.

 In 2015/16, Liverpool pressed ferociously, winning possession inside the final third five times per match.

 It was a number they were unable to match in the following three seasons.
-But this campaign they have rediscovered their appetite for closing down in advanced areas.
+But in 2019/20 they rediscovered their appetite for closing down in advanced areas.

-Liverpool top the Premier League rankings, winning the ball back 6.7 times per 90 minutes inside the final third.
+Liverpool topped the Premier League rankings, winning the ball back 6.7 times per 90 minutes inside the final third.

 |Season||Goals conceded (PL rank)||Set-piece goals conceded (PL rank)|